Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 Use *gaan*, *willen*, *moeten*, and a time expression.
 **Prompt:** It's Friday.
 You want to invite a friend to do something tomorrow.
 ➡️ Try to write your own version.

+📝 **Step 3: Writing Task – Describe Your Weekend**
+**Write 5–7 sentences answering:**
+-   What do you usually do on the weekend?
+-   What are you going to do this weekend?
+-   What do you like doing?
+-   What time do you usually get up or go out?
+➡️ **Now try writing your own.**